ooples/pine_script_docs/source/language/Operators.rst

 - Pivots are detected five bars after the pivot actually occurs because our ``ta.pivothigh(5, 5)`` call says that we require five lower highs on both sides of a high point for it to be detected as a pivot.

-See the :ref:`<PageExpressionsDeclarationsStatements_VariableReassignment>` section for more information on how to reassign values to variables.
+See the :ref:`<PageVariableDeclarations_VariableReassignment>` section for more information on how to reassign values to variables.